Syuparn/Pangaea/docs/reference/object.md

 # Object

 `Obj` represents an object, pairs of a property name and a value.
-All object literal inherits `Obj`. objects works as the base of Pangaea object system (See [Inheritance](./inheritance.md)).
+All object literals inherit `Obj`. objects works as the base of Pangaea object system (See [Inheritance](./inheritance.md)).

 ```pangaea